Company Interview Guide

 How important is privacy knowledge for Apple DE interviews?+

-Very important.
+Critical.
 Privacy is not a bonus topic; it is woven into system design and data modeling rounds.
-Understanding differential privacy basics, data minimization, and on-device processing gives you a significant advantage.
+Understanding differential privacy basics, data minimization, on-device processing, and anonymized telemetry gives you a significant advantage.
+Candidates who ignore privacy in system design answers are often rejected.

 What level are most Apple DE hires?+

 Apple uses ICT levels.
-Most external DE hires come in at ICT3 (mid) through ICT5 (senior/staff).
-The interview difficulty scales with level, and ICT5 candidates face deeper system design and leadership questions.
+Most external DE hires come in at ICT3 (mid) through ICT5 (staff).
+ICT2 is junior and typically reserved for new grads.
+ICT6 (principal) is rare for external hires.
+The interview difficulty scales with level, and ICT5+ candidates face deeper system design and leadership questions.

 Prepare at Apple Interview Difficulty

 Apple DE questions focus on correctness, edge cases, and privacy-aware design.
-Practice with problems that test precision.
+Practice with problems that test precision under constraints.

 Practice Apple-Level SQL